ptduy2603/ptduy2603/README.md

 ✍ I am a senior student at University of Information Technology (UIT).
 <br />
-✍ I am learing MERN stack.
+✍ I have learned MERN stack.

 <br />